COVID-19 Vaccine Data

 - IRIS receives vaccine administered information on an ongoing basis.
 Vaccine administration data may change as data is continuously reported to IRIS.

 - Booster doses do not impact the number or percent of the population fully vaccinated.
-Fully vaccinated includes individuals with a complete one dose or two dose primary series.
+Fully vaccinated includes individuals with a complete one dose, two dose or three dose primary series.